pi-squared-studio/SurfaceBreath-Cooling-System-for-Ender-like-3D-printers/README.md

 It uses standard LED strips up to 12 mm wide.

 Special set spacers with thicknesses of 3, 5, 10, 20 and 50mm are used for mounting to the X-axis frame.
 A set of tubes of various thicknesses allows you to fix the duct at almost any acceptable distance from the frame so that they do not touch various other printer mechanisms.
-In the version with tubes without a lamp, it will be enough for a standard printer to print one gasket with a thickness of 3 mm.
+In the version with tubes without a lamp, it will be enough for a standard printer to make one spacer with a thickness of 3 mm.

+## Bill of materials

+1. 70X0 axial fan - 1 pc.
+I used the 7020 quiet model from an old 12 volt computer cooler, but you can use any other suitable 70x70mm size (for example, 7010 or 7030...) with any power supply voltage.
+If it is 24V, then it will be possible to power it from a regular PSU.
+If you get one with a different voltage, then make a voltage stabilizer for it or take a separate power supply.
+It's a good idea to use any speed control for this fan.
+2. M5 EU#20 profile T-nuts - 2 pcs.
+For attach the duct to frame.
+3. M5 bolts - 2 pcs.
+Their total length should be 7-9mm out of contact surface + the distance of all spacers.
+4. Self-tapping screw OD 3mm  - 4 pcs (For screwing of the fan).
+Their total length should be 5-10mm + the thick of the fan.
+5. Self-tapping screw OD 3mm  - 2 pcs (Optional.
+For mostly screwed thin 3 or 5mm spacer).
+Their total length should be 6-9mm + the distance of all spacers.